cast-org/figuration/docs/components/input-group.md

 ## Basic Example

 Place one add-on or button on either side of an input.
-You may also place one on both sides of an input. **We do not support multiple form-controls in a single input group.**
+You may also place one on both sides of an input. **We do not support multiple form-controls in a single input group** and `<label>`s must come outside the input group.

 {% example html %}
 <div class="input-group">